binbashar/le-ref-architecture-doc/docs/user-guide/playbooks/VPN-server.md

 Also note the route `0.0.0.0./0` is added by default.
 This means all traffic go through the VPN server.

 You can remove this and allow just the internal CIDRs.

+## Lets Encrypt Domain

+- must temporally open port 80 to the world (line 52)
+- must temporally open port 443 to the world (line 59)
+- must uncomment public DNS record block (lines 105-112)
+- make apply
+- connect to the VPN and ssh to the Pritunl EC2
+- run '$sudo pritunl reset-ssl-cert'
+- force SSL cert update (manually via UI or via API call) in the case of using the UI, set the "Lets Encrypt Domain" field with the vpn domain and click on save
+- rollback steps a,b & c + make apply